Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: The Standard Reasoning is Flawed and Fails to Provide Evidence for an

-Until now, we purposefully did not talk much about statistical significance testing because we wanted to focus on the main fallacy of the standard reasoning.
-This fallacy is independent of details of significance testing.
-Significance testing can be seen as only a tool to establish that there is a ``clear congruency effect'' or that a sensitivity is ``close to zero''.
+Until now, we purposefully did not talk about statistical significance testing because we wanted to focus on the main fallacy of the standard reasoning.
 Because significance testing and its applications have been heavily---and often rightfully---criticized since the very inception of the concept \cite{Boring_1919,Morrison_Henkel_70,Dienes_11,Cumming_14}, it might be tempting to attribute the main fallacy of the standard reasoning also to significance testing.
-However, the main fallacy of the standard reasoning would persist even if we replaced the significance tests by other methods; for example, by corresponding Bayesian methods.
-This is so because the standard reasoning asks two very different statistical questions in the direct and indirect tasks.
-Simply answering those questions with other statistical methods would therefore not ameliorate the main fallacy of the standard reasoning.
-Throughout this article, we therefore followed a pragmatic approach by using statistical significance testing while avoiding typical and well--known errors when applying those methods \cite{Cumming_14}.
+However, the problem of the standard reasoning is not so much that the statistical tools were wrong, but that the wrong statistical question is asked for the indirect task: The standard reasoning asks whether there is a true difference in means between congruent and incongruent conditions.
+However, the correct question to ask would be what the sensitivity in the indirect task is and whether this sensitivity is higher than in the direct task (such that an \ITA{} can be concluded).
+Therefore, it would not help to simply replace the frequentist significance testing by Bayesian methods.
+Because researchers are interested in establishing an ITA (i.e., a difference in sensitivities) it does not suffice to evaluate both tasks in isolation.
+We must test directly for a difference in sensitivities between the two tasks.
+Failure to do so can lead to serious errors no matter whether we used significance testing (cf. Appendix~B of \citeNP{Franz_Gegenfurtner_08}, and \citeNP{Nieuwenhuis_etal_11}) or Bayesian methods (cf. Supplement~\ref{supp:bayes}, and \citeNP{palfi2020bayesian}).